ryantd42/NY-Legislative-Git/2023/A7319A-2023/bill.md

   (C)  MONITORING  REQUIREMENT.
-EACH  REFUGEE RESETTLEMENT AGENCY SHALL MONITOR REFUGEES WHO HAVE REGISTERED WITH THE OFFICE  OF  TEMPORARY  AND DISABILITY  ASSISTANCE PURSUANT TO SUBDIVISION NINE OF SECTION TWENTY OF THE SOCIAL SERVICES LAW FOR A PERIOD OF ONE YEAR OR UNTIL SUCH TIME AS A REFUGEE IS GRANTED PERMANENT RESIDENT STATUS BY THE UNITED STATES  CITI- ZENSHIP AND IMMIGRATION SERVICES, WHICHEVER SHALL OCCUR FIRST.
+EACH  REFUGEE RESETTLEMENT AGENCY SHALL MONITOR REFUGEES WHO HAVE REGISTERED WITH THE OFFICE  OF  TEMPORARY  AND DISABILITY  ASSISTANCE PURSUANT TO SUBDIVISION NINE OF SECTION TWENTY OF THE SOCIAL SERVICES LAW UNTIL SUCH TIME AS A REFUGEE IS  GRANTED  PERMA- NENT  RESIDENT  STATUS  BY THE UNITED STATES CITIZENSHIP AND IMMIGRATION SERVICES.
   § 6.
 This act shall take effect immediately.